bluebus/rdv_manager_api_v3/README.md

 ## Known Limitations

 - No email/SMS reminder dispatch — reminders are stored but not sent
-- No token revocation — logout is client-side only; JWT remains valid until 24 h expiry
 - No pagination — all list endpoints return full collections
 - Audit logging covers reservations and client registration; structure/service/slot/client update changes are not logged